Indezine Logo

 Introduction

-If your presentation has many slides, it will be easy to identify the current slide as long as you have enabled slide numbers on your slides.
-In PowerPoint you have to make these slide numbers visible since they don't show by default.
+If your presentation has plenty of slides, it’s easy to locate specific slides if you enable slide numbers on these slides.
+In PowerPoint, you need to make these slide numbers visible since they don't show by default.

-Following these steps will help add slide numbers to your individual slides in PowerPoint 2013.
+Follow these steps to add slide numbers on individual slides in PowerPoint 2013 for Windows.

 1. Select the Insert tab of the Ribbon.
-And click the Header & Footer button, as shown highlighted in red within Figure 1, or click the Slide Number button (highlighted in blue within Figure 1).
+And click the Header & Footer button, as shown highlighted in red within Figure 1, below, or click the Slide Number button, as shown highlighted in blue within Figure 1.

 2. Header and Footer button